Ribosome: Free ribosomes

 Free ribosomes can move about anywhere in the cytosol, but are excluded from the cell nucleus and other organelles.
 Proteins that are formed from free ribosomes are released into the cytosol and used within the cell.
 Since the cytosol contains high concentrations of glutathione and is, therefore, a reducing environment, proteins containing disulfide bonds, which are formed from oxidized cysteine residues, cannot be produced within it.

 Membrane-bound ribosomes

-When a ribosome begins to synthesize proteins that are needed in some organelles, the ribosome making this protein can become "membrane-bound".
+When a ribosome begins to synthesize proteins needed in certain organelles, the ribosome making this protein can become "membrane-bound".
 In eukaryotic cells this happens in a region of the endoplasmic reticulum (ER) called the "rough ER".
 The newly produced polypeptide chains are inserted directly into the ER by the ribosome undertaking vectorial synthesis and are then transported to their destinations, through the secretory pathway.
 Bound ribosomes usually produce proteins that are used within the plasma membrane or are expelled from the cell via exocytosis.